Skip to main content

 4. Operating DApp infrastructure

-In the following sections, we will describe in detail how to leverage nano contracts (i.e., use, create, and develop them), and develop your DApp front end and complementary services on Hathor platform, within the scope of these milestones.
+In the following sections, we will describe in detail how to leverage nano contracts (i.e., use, create, and develop them), develop your DApp front end and complementary services, and deploy and operate your DApp on Hathor platform, within the scope of these milestones.

 Leveraging nano contracts